Shopify narrowing its ambition, sells Deliverr, other pieces

 Shopify’s logistics network is comprised of Deliverr, 6RS and the SFN App, which allows merchant to track shipments.

 The sell offs come as the company based in Ottawa, Ontario, is aiming to cut down on costs amid a post-pandemic slowdown in online shopping and high inflation.
 The moves will also allow it to offload employees it acquired under the deals.
-In a blog post Thursday, the company said it will be about 20% smaller.
-It did not provide additional details, but noted those affected will receive 16 weeks of severance pay and medical benefits.
-Last year, Shopify cut 10% of its workforce and reportedly laid off dozens of other employees before and after that announcement.

 Shopify is returning to its roots, President Harley Finkelstein said an interview addressing only the Flexport deal.